uraimo/DS18B20.swift/README.md

 ## Hardware Details

-The sensor can be powered using 3.3V or 5V and the signal pin will need a pull-up resistor of 4.7KΩ connected to the same voltage.
+The sensor can be powered using 3.3V and the signal pin will need a pull-up resistor of 4.7KΩ connected to the same voltage.

 ## Usage